Zezombye/blog/articles/pascalswager.md

 For each $R_x$, having a god $G_x$ sending souls to Hell if they do not meet $B_x$ and making them cease to exist if they do meet $B_x$, we can postulate that the God of $R_x$ is actually the opposite (represented as $\overline{G_x}$): sending souls to Hell if they *do* meet $B_x$, making them cease to exist otherwise.
 In other words, God could be a shy teenager who would punish you for worshipping him.

+This isn't far-fetched, as many religions assume the existence of Satan or a similar God-tier evil entity.
+And as [this essay](https://infidels.org/library/modern/richard-carrier-heaven/) argues, this could also be the work of a good entity.

 For the rest of this essay, to not make calculations too complex, we will only consider $R_0$, but the calculations also apply for all of $R$.

 The decision matrix thus becomes, again assuming equal probabilities: